 When the noodles are done, drain them and add them to the stir-fry pan along with the sauce.
 Toss together.
 Cook just until everything is thoroughly heated through and the sauce has thickened.

-Serve at once, topping each serving with chopped cashews, if desired.
+Serve at once, topping each serving with scallions, as well as chopped cashews, if desired.

 - Here are more recipes using Asian noodles.